Chapter Summary: How to behave in the home and in the church so that spouses will come to God and believers be happy.

 -

-Abuse can be a reason to separate for a time, but not to divorce.
+Abuse can be a reason to separate for a time if there is real, life-threatening danger, but it's never a biblically justified reason to divorce.
 The believing party in the marriage should remain committed to the marriage.

 -